 - Store tools properly when you stop work.

-By following these precautions, you can help prevent injuries and provide a better workplace for everyone.
+By following these hand tool safety precautions, you can help prevent injuries and provide a better workplace for everyone.
 Remember, an ounce of prevention is worth a pound of cure!